Can Tennessee Taxpayers Deduct Alimony Payments from Income?

 Until courts begin deciding cases under the new law sometime in 2019, it is difficult to predict all the changes that will occur.
 However, there could be other potential concerns, particularly for the payor spouse with the loss of this deduction:

-- Will the loss of this deduction require the payor spouse pay an increased amount of child support as well?
+- Will the loss of this tax deduction require the payor spouse pay an increased amount of child support as well?

-- Will this change increase the amount the payor spouse contributes to child medical expenses and child care expenses?
+- Will this tax change increase the amount the payor spouse contributes to child medical expenses and child care expenses?

-If alimony is likely to be a part of a divorce, a couple may want to file quickly, and get it settled prior to 2019.
-The first step for anyone in this position is to discuss their divorce with an experienced Tennessee family law attorney as soon as possible.
+If you need legal advice, the first step for anyone in this position is to discuss their divorce with an experienced Tennessee family law attorney as soon as possible.